 Instead of timing the market, focus on time-in-the-market.
 The best way to avoid market timing is to invest regularly in the stock market.

 Define how much you want to invest periodically and invest the same amount every pay period.

 Automate your investment and treat investing like a bill to be paid.
 Irrespective of the stock market levels, high or low, have money automatically deducted from your account and invested.
-With the FinTech revolution, several free automated investment platforms are available for you.
+With the FinTech revolution, several free automated platforms are available.
+I use M1Finance a no-fee platform which automates everything from investing to rebalancing for free.
+Read my M1 Finance Review to see why I prefer it over the larger brokerages such as Vanguard, Fidelity and Schwab.
 Use a set-it and forget-it approach.